Support for a dedicated revenue source for the public schools

 We need the dedicated revenue source for our neighborhood and magnet schools since the state legislature reduced the millage for school districts from 5.346 mills to 3.56 mills from 2010 to 2021.

 State law requires that if we want to have a dedicated revenue source for our district-run schools, then we must give a portion of it to charter schools based on a per student formula.
 However, the state legislature has tied the hands of the school district so they can not require the charter schools to use the money in any particular way.
 Unless the state legislators pass a law strengthening the regulations for monies going to charter schools, charter schools can use their portion of the funding to increase their payments to management companies.
-Parents of a child at a charter school should NOT think that their school will be getting art/music/athletic programs based on the ballot language.
 If a parent doesn't approve of the way the charter school is spending the money, then they need to transfer their child to a neighborhood or magnet school before October when the FTE count is taken.
 The money will be distributed to charter schools based on the FTE count using a per student formula.
-Currently (according to the Duval Public Schools website) 12% of Duval's public (as defined as district-run + charter) school students go to charter schools so those schools will get 12% of the money.
-I'm not a fan of charter schools and I wish parents would quit sending their kids to charter schools BUT that isn't going to stop me from voting yes on the school board's referendum for a dedicated revenue source for our neighborhood and magnet schools.
+Personally I'm not a fan of charter schools (that's a story for another time) BUT that isn't going to stop me from voting yes on the school board's referendum for a dedicated revenue source for our neighborhood and magnet schools.

 Education chair for the Jacksonville chapter of the National Organization for Women